kobaska/cocktail-menu-builder/README.md

 ## Yet to complete

-- Local serving of lambdas (Localstack would be ideal)
 - Store Terraform state in cloud to allow to avoid clashes when more than one developer attempts to deploy
 - E2E tests
 - Separate out the components to libraries and write storybooks
 - CI/CD
-- Secure domains and add proper cors control over domain

 ## Code Structure